ChameDalton/psrd-compendium/docs/project_notes.md

 Updated leak_tracker_flutter_testing to 3.0.1 to resolve conflict with leak_tracker: 10.0.0 (commit 400ebebc).
 Updated leak_tracker to 10.0.5 to resolve conflict with leak_tracker_flutter_testing: 3.0.1 (commit 5796744).
 Updated vm_service to 14.2.4 to resolve conflict with leak_tracker: 10.0.5 (commit 32e80c2).
-Reverted vm_service to 15.0.0 to align with flutter_test pinning, updated leak_tracker to 11.0.0 and leak_tracker_flutter_testing to 3.0.5 to resolve conflicts (commit 1dbd9f8).
+Reverted vm_service to 15.0.0, updated leak_tracker to 11.0.0 and leak_tracker_flutter_testing to 3.0.5 (commit 1dbd9f8).

-Compilation Errors (commit 5129bb9):
-Fixed main.dart: Removed incorrect userDb parameter, used dbWrangler for HomeScreen.
-Fixed database_helper.dart: Replaced DefaultAssetBundle.of(PlatformDispatcher.instance.views.first) with rootBundle for asset loading.
-Fixed test files: Used mockDbHelper.closeDatabase() instead of DatabaseHelper().closeDatabase() in tearDown.
-Updated pubspec.yaml: Added compatible dependency versions (e.g., analyzer: ^7.5.6).
-Cleaned test/mocks/database_helper.dart: Removed unused imports (sqflite, database_helper.mocks.dart).
+Updated leak_tracker to 10.0.7, leak_tracker_flutter_testing to 3.0.3, leak_tracker_testing to 2.0.3 to resolve version unavailability (commit a16d8aa).

-Known Issues (Commit 1dbd9f8)
+Known Issues (Commit a16d8aa)

 Resolved: vector_math dependency conflict with flutter_test by setting vector_math: 2.1.4.
 Resolved: test_api dependency conflict with flutter_test by setting test_api: 0.7.4.